6twenty/project_euler/README.md

-project_euler
+Project Euler
 =============

-My solutions to the challenges posted at projecteuler.net
+These are my solutions to the challenges posted at projecteuler.net